bcgov/workbc-main/src/scripts/migration/README.md

 Some content is unavailable anywhere but on the legacy WorkBC site itself.
 When such content is needed here, we transform it into a CSV file and use a custom script to import it into Drupal.

 ## YouTube (YT)
-The YouTube CareerTrekBC site is to be imported as videos into the site.
+The YouTube CareerTrekBC channel is imported to the Drupal video library using the commands below:
 ```
 yt-dlp --flat-playlist --print url https://www.youtube.com/user/CareerTrekBC | while read u; do yt-dlp --no-download --dump-json "$u"; done > /tmp/videos.json
 jq -s '.' /tmp/videos.json > src/scripts/migration/data/video_library.json